Skip to main content

 High-Intensity Interval Training (HIIT) and Receptor Up-Regulation

 HIIT involves short bursts of intense effort followed by brief recovery periods.
 This type of training is exceptionally effective at up-regulating insulin receptors in muscle tissue, leading to rapid improvements in insulin sensitivity.
-The acute stress of a HIIT session also stimulates a significant release of (GH), which plays a role in tissue repair and metabolic health.
+The acute stress of a HIIT session also stimulates a significant release of growth hormone (GH), which plays a role in tissue repair and metabolic health.
 The repeated signaling for fuel and repair prompts the cells to become more receptive to both insulin and GH.

 Strength Training and Androgen Receptor Density